pbrimmer/Cambridgeator/README.md

 ### The Experiment

 This experimental setup and procedure are closely related to the Royal Society of Chemistry guidelines.
-These can be found [here](https://edu.rsc.org/exhibition-chemistry/oscillating-magic/3010062.article), attached as a pdf in the repository: **Iodine_Clock_RSC.pdf**.
+These can be found [here](https://edu.rsc.org/exhibition-chemistry/oscillating-magic/3010062.article), attached as a pdf in the repository: **Iodine_Oscillator_RSC.pdf**.
 The **risk assessment** can be found on the Moodle and hard copies will be available during the day of the experiment.

 For a single experiment, you will use these quantities:
 - Hydrogen Peroxide (${\rm H_2O_2}$), 10vol% concentration -- 20 mL